-This burrata with asparagus teams together some unexpected ingredients to wondrous effect.
-Those of you who’ve actually had the pleasure of tasting the ridiculously rich, unthinkably creamy kin to fresh mozzarella can understand why we’re crushing on it.
-Words can’t quite describe it, you’ll just have to try it.
-It elevates everything else on the plate with it, as in this appetizer that’s gonna have folks raving all spring long.
-This recipe has been updated.
-Originally posted May 3, 2012.–Renee Schettler Rossi
+This burrata with asparagus melds some unexpected ingredients to truly incredulous effect.
+Those of you who’ve actually had the pleasure of tasting the ridiculously rich, unthinkably creamy kin to fresh mozzarella known as burrata can understand why we’re crushing on it.
+Words can’t quite describe it, you’ll just have to try it and experience for yourself how it elevates everything else on the plate alongside it.–Renee Schettler Rossi

 - 2 tablespoons golden raisins or sultanas